 - Why your annual marketing program and marketing campaigns need to be in place to drive the number of new patients necessary to grow your practice.

-- It’s important that the owner holds the mindset of they are a CEO and owner first and licensed PT second.
+- It’s important that the owner holds the mindset of they are a CEO and owner first and licensed physical therapist second.

 Brian Gallagher, PT is the founder and CEO of MEG Business Management, LLC.
 He has more than 27 years of experience in the field of rehabilitation and 19 years in business and specializes in Physical Therapy practice management and executive coaching nationwide.
 As a licensed business management consultant, Brian has helped hundreds of business owners nationwide improve their business operations through proper restructuring to achieve improved systems of efficiency and productivity as well as marketing and sales with effective public relations which have proven results for double-digit growth year-over-year with businesses around the country.